hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 rolling update strategy.

-Thus when a change is made to the job file that requires new allocations to be made, Nomad will deploy 2 allocations at a time and require that the be running in a healthy state for 30 seconds before deploying more versions of the new group.
+Thus when a change is made to the job file that requires new allocations to be made, Nomad will deploy 2 allocations at a time and require that the allocations running in a healthy state for 30 seconds before deploying more versions of the new group.

 By default Nomad determines allocation health by ensuring that all tasks in the group are running and that any [service